Cardiovascular & heart health effects of cocoa flavanols

 Several cardiovascular diseases involve a process called atherosclerosis, which causes fatty plaques to narrow the arteries to organs like the heart and brain.
-Not only can cocoa flavanols help maintain healthy cholesterol in the blood that leads to these fatty build-ups over time, some studies have shown that it may improve the body’s ability to repair damaged vessels (by influencing the activity of endothelial progenitor cells/circulating angiogenic cells).
+Not only can cocoa flavanols help maintain healthy cholesterol in the blood that leads to these fatty build-ups over time, but some studies have also shown that it may improve the body’s ability to repair damaged vessels (by influencing the activity of endothelial progenitor cells/circulating angiogenic cells).
 A diet high in flavanols also reduces the reactivity of platelets, reducing their capacity to form blood clots.
 These can form as a result of atherosclerosis and can block critical arteries, causing heart attacks and strokes.

 Since the 1990s, we've published over 50 peer-reviewed research papers that show various beneficial effects of flavanol intake on health.
 While we're still investigating the specific molecular mechanisms behind these phenomena, we know flavanols are pleiotropic, meaning they exert a range of distinct physiological effects.

-Our research on cardiovascular health
+Research on cardiovascular health